What To Do After You Screw Up That First Impression

 You are the expert, which is why you are up there talking.
 You don’t have to know what you don’t; you can have faith in your ability to speak to what you DO know.
 If something goes wrong technically, let the experts handle it and you focus on your part.
 If you see your boss in the audience and feel insecure and stumble, recover by remembering that you don’t have to know what your boss knows; your job is to be of service to those listening by sharing what YOU know.

-Please see my series on this blog, Who Let The Frogs Out?
+- Please see this series from my blog, Who Let The Frogs Out?
+3 Quick Remedies for Voice Malfunctions